pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

-# Out of the Box Supply Chain with Testing on Jenkins
+# Out of the Box Supply Chain with testing on Jenkins

-The Out of the Box Templates package now includes a Tekton `ClusterTask` resource which triggers a build for a specified Jenkins job.
+The Out of the Box templates package now includes a Tekton `ClusterTask` resource, which triggers a build for a specified Jenkins job.

 You can configure the Jenkins task in both the [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.html) and [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html)